masher92/UKCP18/CatchmentAnalysis/CreateSyntheticRainfallEvents/ReadMe.md

 <a name="antecedent_conditions"></a>
 ### Defining antecedent conditions

 The design storm hyetograph input to Hec-Ras is expected to be the net rainfall after losses have been subtracted.
 When FEH rainfall depths and ReFH2 design storm profiles are provided, ReFH2 calculates the net rainfall after losses have been subtracted.
 It is also possible to import observed rainfall data into ReFH2, alongside antecedent rainfall conditions for at least the 3 days prior to the event, and the rainfall data with losses subtracted will be returned.

+The antecedent conditions for Lin Dyke are defined at https://github.com/masher92/UKCP18/tree/master/CatchmentAnalysis/CreateSyntheticRainfallEvents/DeriveAntecedentConditions

 To calculate appropriate antecedent conditions, the CEH-GEAR precipitation data is extracted for the cells which are found within the catchment area (Figure 4)